 In today's global business environment, it's more important than ever for companies to ensure that their expense policies comply with local regulations.
-Failure to comply can result in legal penalties, reputational damage, and increased risk exposure, which can all significantly impact the business's success.
+Failure to comply can result in legal penalties, reputational damage, and increased risk exposure, which can all significantly impact the success of the business.

-Ensure your expense policy is written in a way your employees will understand it.
+Make sure that your expense policy is written in a way your employees will understand it.
 Add a glossary of all the terms and abbreviations you are using.
-Employees who understand the procedure are more likely to follow it correctly and avoid making mistakes.
+Employees who understand the policy are more likely to follow it correctly and avoid making mistakes.

 Finally, it's essential to monitor and enforce the expense policy.
 This can include regular audits of expense reports and monitoring of employee spending.
 It's also essential to implement consequences for non-compliance, including disciplinary action, an automated freeze on spend, or rejection for reimbursement of expenses.

 An expense management program is vital for any firm looking to establish and maintain a strong expense policy.
 It can help ensure compliance with corporate policy and local legislation, promote wise spending practices, and provide insightful information about spending patterns.